niks-yad/Source_Code_Management_System/README.md

 ## Using the Database

 After setting up the database and populating it with data, you can start using it to manage your source code projects.
 Utilize SQL queries to interact with the data, update records, and manage relationships between tables.

+The SCM approach has following functional requirement:

+Organization – unique identity in the system – name, description, email address.
+User – can be part of an organisation – unique identity in the system – consists of their avatar, name, email address, description, followers, and following.
+Repo – unique identity (referred when forked), name of the repository, username who owns it (can be an organization), date of initialization, visibility parameter (public/private), reference (branch, tags), contributors on the repo.
+Branch – unique identity of branch, name of branch, last commit on that branch, time of update.
+Tag – unique identity of tag, name of tag, last commit on that branch, create date.
+Commit – unique identity as SHA, author of the commit, committed by user, date of commit, title of the commit, parent commit, author of commit (user committing else’s commit).
+Patch – unique index (based on the git diff), name of old blob (in case of rename), name of new file, changes made by additions and deletion of lines of code.
+Pull Request – if a commit is made on other user’s repo – this request is generated – have a unique identity, name of the repo, author of the commit, status of pull request, date of creation, date of closure (when status is updated).
+Issue – if any user faces a problem in the working of a code – an issue can be raised in the repo – unique identity, author of the issue raised, status of issue, title, description of the issue, date of creation.
+Comment – corresponding to a commit, pull request or an issue – has a unique identity, comment content, date of creation, author of the comment.